trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

   truffle(development)> newBalance.toNumber()
   ```

-## Continue learning
+## Continued learning

-This quickstart showed you the basics of the Truffle project lifecycle, but there is much more to learn.
+This quickstart showed you the basics of the Truffle project lifecycle, but there is much more to learn!
+Want to get set up as fast as possible?
+Check out our [Truffle Boxes](https://trufflesuite.com/boxes/).
 Please continue on with the rest of our [documentation](/docs) and especially our [guides](/guides) or [tutorial](/tutorial) to learn more.